ulampinoy/ulampinoy-atbp/videos/corned-beef.md

 ![Beef shank cuts](/static/images/beef-shank-cuts.jpg)

 ## Procedure
-In the pressure cooker pot, put the beef cuts, all the spices (nutmeg, onion powder, garlic powder) and salt.
+1. In the pressure cooker pot, put the beef cuts, all the spices (nutmeg, onion powder, garlic powder) and salt.
 Add in water and mix it a bit.
-Cover and secure the lid.
+2. Cover and secure the lid.
 Bring the heat to high until steam starts to come out then reduce heat to medium.
 Pressure cook for 45 minutes to 1 hour.
-Turn off heat and release pressure.
+3. Turn off heat and release pressure.
 Open the lid carefully.
+Use two forks pull apart the meat.

-![Corned beef recently cooked in a pressure cooker pot](/static/images/corned-beef-pot.jpg) Using two forks pull apart the meat.
+![Corned beef recently cooked in a pressure cooker pot](/static/images/corned-beef-pot.jpg)

 Now that we have our corned beef made, let's cook **Ginisang Corned Beef.**
 Sauté our homemade corned beef with fresh garlic, patis, black peper and onion rings to garnish.
 Serve with rice and sunny-side up egg.